Spirituality

 Counselling Directory Content Team

-Generally, spiritual practices involve exploring a deeper sense of meaning and purpose, a sense of belonging, and a connection with the universe.
-Spirituality can work in tandem with counselling and other holistic approaches to help you achieve inner peace and happiness.
+Generally, spiritual practices involve exploring a deeper sense of meaning and purpose, a sense of belonging, and connection with the world around us.
+For some people, spirituality can complement counselling and other approaches to wellbeing, offering a way to explore meaning, connection and personal values.

 What does spirituality mean?

-Juliet Bunting (MBACP) explores how counselling, spirituality, and holistic approaches can work to help you to overcome life's difficulties and find spiritual meaning.
+In this video, Juliet Bunting (MBACP) explores how counselling, spirituality, and holistic approaches can help.

 These terms are often used interchangeably and, while spirituality and religion are not the same things, they can overlap.
 Religion can be one way of experiencing spirituality, and many spiritual practices are also religious practices.
 For some people, spirituality helps them feel more connected to a higher being, God, or the universe and connected to everything and everyone around them.

 That said, you do not have to be involved in religion to benefit from spirituality.
 For some, spirituality does not relate to any kind of belief but relates more to how they live their life and their outlook on the world.
-It can be a path that will lead them towards a higher state of awareness of the self and a better way of life.
-Some see spirituality as a life source that flows.
+For some people, spirituality may involve developing greater self-awareness or feeling connected to something beyond themselves.

 Spiritual practices